-Clients must utilize a qualified custodian, such as a brokerage firm, bank, or trust company to safeguard their funds and securities.
+Clients must utilize a qualified custodian, such as a brokerage firm, bank, or trust company, to safeguard their funds and securities.
 Marshfield does not maintain physical custody of client assets but is deemed to have custody of client assets in situations where it can deduct advisory fees from custodian accounts.
+Unless otherwise agreed in writing, uninvested cash is held in a sweep account operated and maintained by the custodian chosen by the client.
+Marshfield understands that interest paid on custodial sweep account products varies from custodian to custodian, and clients may wish to consider this when choosing a custodian.